Vauxhall Grandland X SUV - Engines, drive & performance

 What outright negatives there are remain slight and easy to overlook: it’s possible to detect a little wind noise around the wing mirrors once up to cruising speed, for example, but this is partly due to the Grandland X’s otherwise hushed nature.
 Equally, while the slanting roofline has a knock-on effect where rear visibility is concerned, this is compensated for by the standard parking sensors and optional reversing camera.

-Vauxhall Grandland X petrol engine
+Vauxhall Grandland X petrol engines

 The three-cylinder 1.2-litre 128bhp petrol engine offered with the Grandland X is carried over from the Peugeot 3008.
 It’s a smooth, punchy little engine, delivering more get-up-and-go than its small capacity might suggest.
 Going from 0-62mph takes 9.5 seconds (9.8 if you choose the automatic gearbox) and we expect most buyers will find the petrol engine the pick of the range.